 The RDMA Protocol [RFC5040] provides capabilities for zero copy data communications that preserve memory protection semantics, enabling more efficient network protocol implementations.
+The RDMA Protocol is part of the iWARP family of specifications which also include RFC 5041 [RFC5041], RFC 5044 [RFC5044], and RFC 6581 [RFC6581].
 This document specifies the following extensions to the RDMA Protocol (RDMAP):